sujatakhochede/k15t-dev-task-by-sujata-master/README.md

 # Full-Stack Developer Sample Project

 ## What is it about?
-This is a registration application for our Java meet up.
+This is a small web application allowing to register for the next Java Meetup.

 ## How to build?
 run below command on your command prompt